-Sitting at the junction of Châteauguay and Léry, the area around the Ruisseau Saint-Jean (stream) is an extremely diverse natural site.
-To begin, it is partly composed of a major multispecies spawning ground in a floodplain, one of the last natural spawning grounds of Saint-Louis lake.
-As such, it is an ideal breeding site for many fish species.
-The site is also home to several species of rare plants.
-It is actually one of the only protected areas, with the Marguerite-D'Youville wildlife sanctuary and the Fernand-Seguin ecology centre where you can find cockspur hawthorn, a rare plant found almost exclusively in the Châteauguay area.
-Lastly, birds also flock to the area in great numbers to nest and feed, as do various mammals, reptiles and amphibians.
-Close to 70 hectares of land surrounding the Ruisseau Saint-Jean are now protected in perpetuity because of a notarized conservation agreement.
+Located at the limits of Châteauguay and Léry, the territory of the Saint-Jean stream is an extremely rich natural environment.
+First, it is partly made up of an important multispecies spawning ground in a floodplain, one of the last natural spawning grounds in Lake Saint-Louis.
+It is therefore the perfect breeding ground for many species of fish.
+Also, the site is home to several species of rare plants.
+To this end, it is one of the only protected places, with the refuge faunique Marguerite-D'Youville and the centre écologique Fernand-Seguin, where we find ergot-de-coq hawthorns, this rare plant. almost exclusive to the Chateauguay region.
+Finally, many birds also come to nest and feed there, as do various mammals, reptiles and amphibians.
+Now, nearly 70 hectares of land surrounding the Saint-Jean stream are protected in perpetuity thanks to notarized conservation easements.

 Châteauguay, Québec J6J 5T9

 Phone number: 450 698-3133